ncd-io/MCP23017/Python/README.md

 ### How to use this library

 The libary must be imported into your application.
 Create an SMBus object that to utilize the I2C bus.
 Create an MCP23017 object and pass it the SMBus object to start to communicate to the chip.
 You can optionally pass in a kwarg to the object at instantiation that acts as an output map.
-This output map is a set of GPIO numbers that you would like to set as outputs.
+This output map is an array of sets.
+Each set is made up of a list of GPIO numbers that you would like to set as outputs.
 For example {0,1,2,3,6} would set channels 0, 1, 2, 3, and 6 as outputs.
 Any channel with a relay on it should be configured as an output.

-###Public accessible methods
+### Publicly accessible methods
 ```cpp
 set_gpio_high(bank, target_gpio)
 ```
 >This function sets a GPIO to high in a particular bank.
 If this GPIO is configured as an output and has a relay on it the
 >Relay will be turned on.
 The bank argument passed is an integer, either 1 or 2.
 The target_gpio argument passed is an
 >ingteger from 0-7 with 0 being the first GPIO on the chain.

 ```cpp
 set_gpio_low(bank, target_gpio)